 The Group produces, directly and by subcontracting, 9 grades of leather in approximately 15 finishes and 118 colors.
-The hides, after being tanned, are split and shaved to obtain uniform thickness and separated into "top grain" and "split" (top grain leather is used in the manufacture of most Natuzzi-branded leather products, while split leather is used in addition to top grain leather in the manufacture of some Natuzzi-branded products and most Italsofa products).
+The hides, after being tanned, are split and shaved to obtain uniform thickness and separated into "top grain" and "split" (top grain leather is primarily used in the manufacture of most Natuzzi-branded leather products, while split leather is used, in addition to top grain leather, in the manufacture of some Natuzzi-branded products and most Italsofa products).
 The hides are then colored with dyes and treated with fat liquors to soften and smooth the leather, after which they are dried.
 Finally, the semi-processed hides are treated to improve the appearance and strength of the leather and to provide the desired finish.
 The Group also purchases finished hides from third parties.

-One of the Group's production facilities, which is located near Naples and employed 59 workers as at April 30, 2007, is engaged in the production of flexible polyurethane foam and, because the facility's production capacity is in excess of the Group's needs, also sells foam to third parties.
-The foam produced at the Naples facility pursuant to a patented process results in a high-quality material without using any auxiliary blowing agent and is sold under the "Eco-FlexTM" trademark.
+One of the Group's production facilities, which is located near Naples and employed 62 workers as of April 30, 2008, is engaged in the production of flexible polyurethane foam and, because the facility's production capacity is in excess of the Group's needs, also sells foam to third parties.
+The foam from the Naples facility, which is produced through a patented process that results in a high-quality material without using any auxiliary blowing agent, is sold under the "Eco-FlexTM" trademark.
 A material specially designed for mattresses is also produced and sold under the "GreenflexTM" trademark.

 As a result of intensive R&D activity, the Company has developed a new family of highly resilient materials.
 The new polymer matrix is safer than others available in the market because of its improved flame resistance, and it is more environmentally-friendly because it can be disposed of without releasing harmful by-products and because the raw materials used to make it cause less harmful environmental impacts during handling and storage.
+During 2007 the Group also introduced to the market a new material called Slowflex, primarily for use in the mattress industry.
+This material has unique properties, including visco-elasticity, which causes it to achieve a stable deformation when a load is applied, not immediately, but rather with some delay.

-The Group currently manufactures the Italsofa Collection outside Italy at plants located in Brazil, China and Romania.
+The Group currently manufactures the Italsofa Collection outside Italy at plants located in China, Romania, and Brazil, although the strong appreciation of Brazilian currency against the U.S. dollar and the low productivity of the Brazilian plants have negatively affected the competitiveness of the Group's manufacturing operations in Brazil.
 If orders exceed production capacity at these plants, Italsofa products are also manufactured in the Company subcontractor's Italian plants.

-The Group owns the land and buildings for its principal assembly facilities located in Santeramo, Matera and Altamura, its leather dyeing and finishing facility located near Udine, its foam-production facility located near Naples and its facilities located in Ginosa, Laterza, Brazil, Romania and one of the two plants in China, while the land and buildings of the remaining production facilities are leased from lessors, with whom the Group enjoys long-term relationships.
-Although the lease terms vary in lengths, Italian law provides that any such lease must have a minimum term of six years.
+The Group owns the land and buildings for its principal assembly facilities located in Santeramo, Matera and Altamura, its leather dyeing and finishing facility located near Udine, its foam-production facility located near Naples, and its facilities located in Ginosa, Laterza, Brazil, Romania and one of the two plants in China.
+The land and buildings of the remaining production facilities are leased from lessors with whom the Group enjoys long-term relationships.
+Although the lease terms vary in length, under Italian law the leases for the Group's Italian plants must have a minimum term of six years.
 The lease agreements provide for rents that generally increase each year in line with inflation.
-Management believes that the prospects are good for renewing the agreements on acceptable terms when they expire.
+Management believes that the prospects are good for renewing the leases on acceptable terms when they expire.
 The Group owns substantially all the equipment used in its facilities.